Jayesh0706/notes/Docker Interview Questions.md

 A typical usage: you ==deploy your app with a Deployment (creating pods) and then create a Service (ClusterIP) to group those pods==. ==Other pods in the cluster can now reach the app via Service name (thanks to DNS) and the Service will distribute traffic to one of the app pods.== If you need this app accessible outside the cluster, you might use a LoadBalancer service or an Ingress resource (with the Service still as ClusterIP behind it). #imp

 **Q9.** _How do ConfigMaps and Secrets work in Kubernetes?
 What’s the difference between them and how would you use them with pods?_
-**A9.** **ConfigMaps** and **Secrets** are both ways to inject configuration data into Kubernetes pods, decoupling configuration from container images.
+**A9.** ==**ConfigMaps** and **Secrets** are both ways to inject configuration data into Kubernetes pods, decoupling configuration from container images==.
 The main difference is that **Secrets are intended for confidential data**, whereas ConfigMaps are for plain configuration (not sensitive).

-- **ConfigMap:** Stores non-confidential key-value pairs (strings).
+- ==**ConfigMap:** Stores non-confidential key-value pairs (strings)==.
 It might contain things like config file snippets, environment variables, URLs, etc. A ConfigMap can be created from literal values, from a file, or defined directly in YAML.
 ConfigMaps do **not** provide encryption or secrecy – they are stored in etcd in plaintext.
 Use cases: configuring application settings (e.g., external service URLs, feature flags, etc.) which can differ between environments.
 Pods can consume ConfigMaps in two primary ways:

-    - **Environment variables:** You can reference a ConfigMap’s values to populate env vars in a container.
-In the pod spec, you’d do something like:
+    - **Environment variables:** ==You can reference a ConfigMap’s values to populate env vars in a container.== In the pod spec, you’d do something like:

         ```yaml
         env: